nrd10/ProgramofStudyWebApp/README.md

 ```

 This `docker-compose.yml` file is used to define multiple services that are needed to be running in order to allow the entire
 application to function correctly.
-The first two services: db and redis use images downloaded from Docker Hub.
+The first two services: posdb and redis use images downloaded from Docker Hub.
 The following descriptions summarize what each service does and how each service was configured:
 1. `posdb`: This service contains the Postgres database utilized by the web application.
 It makes use of variables set in our
 .env file through the environment option to correctly configure the Postgres database name, user and password.
+We also create a
+Docker volume, 'podata-volume' to store our database in.
+This way, if the container is destroyed, any data in the database will
+be stored in the data volume, allowing our data to persist.
 2. `redis`: This service is used as the message broker for the celery and celerybeat services explained later.
 As explained in
 the [Asynchronous & Background Tasks](#asynchronous-background-tasks) section Celery makes use of a message broker to feed messages
 between workers and clients.
 This service is used to act as the message broker for Celery in this web application.

-The next 3 services: web, celery, and celerybeat are built using the Dockerfile specified above.
+The next 4 services: posweb-init, posweb, poscelery, and poscelerybeat are built using the Dockerfile specified above.
 In all three we specify to build
 each container using the Dockerfile above by feeding '.' to the build docker-compose configuration line.
 This specifies that the
 Dockerfile to use to build this service is within our current directory.
 In each service we also mount the current directory to
 the /code directory.
 In our Dockerfile we created a /code directory and copied all of the project files in our current directory to